krishKM/Modern-UI-Components-for-VBA/README.md

 ```

 # Show cool Progressbar
+Progressbars

-Progressbars are crucial element when informing users about a progress.
+crucial element when informing users about a progress.
 Meet the cool progressbar which can pop up on top of your application at any time with a simple code as such as.

 ```
   Dim ProgressBarID As Long